openstack-archive/tripleo-incubator/devtest.md

    - record the MAC addresses for the NIC of each VM.
    - give each VM no less than 2GB of disk, and ideally give them more than BM_FLAVOR_ROOT_DISK, which defaults to 2GB
-   - 512MB RAM is probably enough
+   - 768MB RAM is probably enough (512MB is not enough to run an all-in-one OpenStack).
    - if using KVM, specify that you will install the virtual machine via PXE.
      This will avoid KVM prompting for a disk image or installation media.